By Vincent R. Pozon

 A flag has fluttered outside our house for three or so decades, continuously, save during storms.
 It often confounds passersby who ask if it signifies a government official's residence.

 I know a flag maker who works out of his home in a back street of Makati.
 It is near where I work, a tolerable walk from the office, but unfortunately I do not remember how to get there.
 Unlike the flags sold in National Bookstore which fade all too quickly - the reds becoming sickly pinks, the stitching fraying at the edges, and the fabric thinning like a shirt worn too many times - his flags are made to last.
-For when my family decided to mark our home with a flag, we made a promise that we would never allow it to fly tattered or torn like the flags of government offices.
+For when my family decided to mark our home with a flag, we made a promise that we would never allow it to fly tattered or torn, unlike the flags of government offices.

 A wedding ring is worn to show that a person is married, to declare "here is a love worth proclaiming to the world."
 Similarly, a flag marks our house as the dwelling place of a family married to our country, in love with its people.